irfanhakim-as/homelab-wiki/topics/mysql.md

    - Repository: `mika`
    - Chart: `mariadb-agent`

-6. After the database-user pair has been created, you can supply the database values to the service you wish to deploy that require them.
+6. After the database-user pair has been created, you can supply the database values to any service that require them.
 For example:

    - Type: `mysql`
    - Host: `mysql-server-1-primary.databases.svc.cluster.local`